xieshao43/linux-lvgl-v9/README.md

 Install steps:

   mkdir build and cd build
   cmake ..
   make -j
   cd /linux-lvgl-v9/bin
   ./main

-Update line:
+# Update line:

  Ported the lvgl 9.0

- #Added the self-design example

- Rechanged the lv_conf settings for the Core and st7789w framebuffer
+ Write in  the lvgl example that monitor the CPU and Memory Rechanged the lv_conf settings for the Core and st7789w framebuffer

-What it do?
+# What it do?

   Add an self-design example that could builds and opperates in linux

   Optiminze the linux version lvgl performance and effective

   Repalce the logo that started with uboot loading

   Try to see the application could work with hardware such as serrials